Detection of supernova magnitude fluctuations induced by large-scale structure: Conclusions

 \section{Conclusions}

 In this study we report a modest detection of the magnitude correlations within current SN samples, and between SNe and local large-scale structure, using the DESI Bright Galaxy Survey and Pantheon+ datasets.
 These correlations are associated with peculiar velocities induced by local large-scale structure, and may be used to measure the growth rate of structure.
-The best-fit normalised growth rate and galaxy bias from the correlation fit to the data catalogues are $f \sigma_8 = 0.384^{+0.094}_{-0.157}$ and $b \sigma_8 =0.998^{+0.035}_{-0.036}$.
+The $68\%$ confidence intervals of the marginalised posterior distribution from the correlation fit to the data catalogues are $f \sigma_8 = 0.384^{+0.094}_{-0.157}$ and $b \sigma_8 =0.998^{+0.035}_{-0.036}$ at $z = 0.03$.
 This measured growth rate value is consistent with expectations of the $\Lambda$CDM cosmological model.
 At the 1-$\sigma$ level, our measurement also agrees with the DESI full-shape redshift-space distortion analysis of the BGS sample, which finds $f \sigma_8 = 0.38 \pm 0.09$ \citep{2025JCAP...09..008A}.

 We used realistic mock catalogues, drawn from the Abacus simulations, to validate our methodology and demonstrate that we are able to recover the fiducial growth rate within the statistical errors in the presence of realistic survey selection functions, galaxy bias and measurement noise.
 We also demonstrated that the SN selection effects have a negligible impact on the growth rate measurements at the level of precision of this analysis.